2-t/policies/magnet_policies_procedures_english_2021-22.md

 POST-DEADLINE APPLICATIONS

 Applications may continue to be accepted after the February 19, 2021 deadline if a school has or anticipates having additional space available for students.
 Students will be placed at the bottom of the existing waitlist.
 Should an applicant meet one of the priority criteria, they will be given priority on the waitlist.
+Siblings of current students will always be placed at the top of the waitlist below any other siblings.

 CLOSE OF ADMISSIONS PERIOD